emsesp/docs/docs/index.md

 <a href="https://discord.gg/3J3GgnzpyT"><img src="https://discordapp.com/api/guilds/816637840644505620/widget.png?style=banner2"></a>

-## Contribute

-Everybody is welcome and invited to contribute to this EMS-ESP project by:

-- providing Pull Requests (Features, Proof of Concepts, Language files or Fixes)
-- testing new released features and report back on issues or feedback
-- donating to acquire hardware for testing and implementing or out of gratitude
-- contributing missing [documentation](Contributing.md) and expanding the community FAQ

 ## Contact us

-For general questions, feedback or support, please use the [contact form](Contact).
+For general questions about this project please use the [contact form](Contact).